BryanHaley/libvterm-ctrl/README.md

 # libvterm-ctrl
 Libvterm-ctrl is a small ANSI C static library to control terminals compatible with ANSI/ISO/VT-100 control sequences.

-Its main target platforms are microcontrollers where curses implementations are often not available and/or not desirable to integrate into a project, but output to a terminal over UART (or other means) is still useful.
+Its main target platforms are microcontrollers where curses implementations are often not available and/or not desirable to integrate into a project, but output to a terminal with more than basic text is useful.

 ## Usage